-What ever you know them as, bunkers or sand traps, playing out of these hazards takes a certain little know how and of course practice.
+Whatever you call them, bunkers or sand traps, playing out of these hazards takes a certain know-how, and a little bit of practice.

-Now you've set up correctly you need to judge how much of a swing you're going to take.
-This really all depends on how far away the pin is.
+Now that you've set up correctly you need to judge how much of a swing you're going to take.
+This depends on how far away the pin is.
 Obviously the longer and harder the swing the further the ball is likely to travel.
 Think about splashing the sand out of the bunker, not hitting the ball.
 If you splash the sand, and let the bounce of your club skid off the sand, the ball will fly out - every-time.
 If you try to chop down and dig into the sand, you will just dig a trench and the ball will hardly move.
 The strike should almost look and feel effortless and done correctly you will see the sand splash up and out of the bunker with the ball following along.

-- Create your stance, dig your feet in.
+- Create your stance, dig your feet in a little

 - Play the ball slightly ahead of center in your stance